viethung26/chessGameReact/README.md

 # chessGameReact
-Chess game is coded by ReactJs
+Chess game is coded by ReactJs in 2018 Oct